 If you don’t mind shelling out $495 a year for a premium card, these two offers may seem more competitive than Mastercard Black’s:

-- The Platinum Card® from American Express (annual fee: $550): 5 points per dollar spent on flights booked directly with airlines or with Amex travel; 5 points per dollar spent on eligible hotels booked with amextravel.com; up to $200 airline fee credit; Global Entry/TSA Precheck credit; up to $200 Uber credit; $75-$100 hotel credit; up to $100 Saks Fifth Avenue credit (enrollment required); 60,000-point intro bonus if you spend $5,000 in first 3 months.
+- The Platinum Card® from American Express (annual fee: $695): 5 points per dollar spent on flights booked directly with airlines or with American Express Travel (earn 5x points on up to $500,000 on these purchases per calendar year); 5 points per dollar spent on eligible prepaid hotels booked with American Express Travel; Global Entry/TSA Precheck credit; up to $200 annual Uber Cash for U.S. rides and eats; up to $200 in statement credits each year on prepaid Fine Hotels + Resorts or The Hotel Collection bookings with American Express Travel (when you pay with your Platinum Card); up to $100 Saks Fifth Avenue annual credit (enrollment required); 100,000-point intro bonus if you spend $6,000 on purchases in first 6 months of card membership.

 Is the Mastercard Black Card worth it?